Chattanooga Brain Injury Attorneys

 How Long Do I Have to File a Brain Injury Lawsuit?

 The amount of time you have to file a personal injury lawsuit will depend on where you sustained your brain injury, as state laws vary.
-If you were injured in a jackknife accident in Tennessee, for example, Tennessee’s laws apply.
+If you were injured in a truck accident in Tennessee, for example, Tennessee’s laws apply.

 Many brain injuries are not initially detectable after an inciting accident or incident.
 In these scenarios, discovery rules give you additional time from the date you discovered or should have reasonably discovered the brain injury and its cause.
 In Tennessee and Alabama, you get one year from the date of discovery to bring a claim, while in Tennessee, you get two years.